Question

 Answer

-When you submit a number for verification, provide an SMS opt-in workflow and a publicly accessible link demonstrating your opt-in method.
+When you submit a number for verification, provide a short message service (SMS) opt-in workflow and a publicly accessible link that shows your opt-in method.
 If you can't host the link on your website, use a platform such as OneDrive or Google Drive to host a screenshot of the opt-in process.
-Submissions with inaccessible links will be rejected.
+Submissions with inaccessible links are rejected.

-This article provides examples to streamline the verification process for A2P 10DLC and toll-free verification in the US and Canada.
-Further regulatory or industry best practices may apply depending on your specific use case or industry.
+This article provides examples to streamline the verification process for A2P 10DLC and toll-free verification in the United States and Canada.
+Further regulatory or industry best practices may apply based on your specific use case or industry.

-Zendesk strongly recommends consulting your legal counsel to ensure your use case complies with all relevant laws and frameworks, including TCPA requirements and CTIA guidelines.
+Consult legal counsel to ensure your use case complies with all relevant laws and frameworks, including Telephone Consumer Protection Act (TCPA) requirements and Cellular Telecommunications Industry Association (CTIA) guidelines.

 Opt-in mechanisms